 There are also plenty of vitamin D-fortified foods available:

 - Orange juice

-Featuring fresh fruits and vegetables, lean proteins, whole grains and dairy, the Mediterranean diet is a rich source of vitamins and minerals, including vitamin D. It also places an emphasis on healthy fats – olive oil, avocados, and fatty fish – which your body needs to absorb fat soluble vitamins, like vitamin D.
+The Mediterranean diet is a rich source of vitamins and minerals, including vitamin D. It also places an emphasis on healthy fats from olive oil, avocados, and fatty fish, which your body needs to absorb fat soluble vitamins, like vitamin D.

 Supplements are also an additional way you can increase your level of vitamin D, but a doctor should check for a deficiency before you take a supplement.

 From food swaps for a healthier diet to importance of staying hydrated, our blog is full of tips for living your best life.
 Explore all our articles on the blog here.